europeana/portal.js/tests/README.md

 ### Usage of _data-qa_

 In order to isolate testing from the implementation we make use of data-qa attributes.
 The data-qa attributes should be used primarily in e2e tests and can be added on any element.
+You may still use them in unit tests, but try to avoid defining them _for_ unit tests.
+In unit tests prefer other data-x attributes or identefiers and html tags for finding specific elements.
 Matching of data-qa elements will look for an exact match when using the standard definitions.

 When adding or refactoring data-qa attributes, keep in mind that they: